GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     can be executed by the deployed application.
 (Of course if you are not cross-compiling the application then the host and target Python installations are the same.)

+**Source directory**
+    is used to specify the name of the directory containing the Python source code.
+It is only required if you are including one or more of the Python standard library C extension modules in your application.

 **Include directory**
     is used to specify the name of the directory containing the target Python